 John Ballentine and his wife, Laura Hineman, started Fox Wire Farm Alpacas in 2005 with four alpacas.
 Since then, the farm has continued to expand along with their commitment to and love of these wonderfully personable and good-natured animals.
 Together, they have built a warm and welcoming place for our animals, staff, and visitors where we practice the tenets of KLR—Kindness, Love, and Respect for our animals, our environment, and each other.

 John heads up the business and operations of the farm, while Laura serves as Fox Wire Farm’s “Alpaca Whisperer”, overseeing and managing all aspects of the alpacas’ daily care and feeding.
 Barns and pastures are cleaned twice daily to ensure the animals’ health and well-being, with plenty of fresh water and hay available around the clock.
-All alpacas are given a daily feeding of high quality grain, which is seasonally supplemented with our farm-grown barley grass, harvested daily in our hydroponic fodder house.
+All alpacas are given a daily feeding of high quality grain and necessary supplements.

 From the moment an alpaca is born or brought to the farm, Laura and her staff work with each animal to assess its personality and disposition so that upon weaning or arrival at the farm, it can be matched into a gender-specific barn where it can develop and enjoy friendships with its “roomies”.
 Our alpacas also receive individual attention in the gentling process so they are trained to walk on leads and interact with humans in a calm manner so activities, such as shearing, public events, and visits from the vet and tour groups are safe and stress-free.